cabinetoffice/national-leadership-centre-elgg/README.md

-    prune           Stop and remove containers, networks, images, and volumes (docker-compose down) ps              List container for the current project (docker ps with filter by name) shell           Enter PHP container as default user (docker exec -ti $CID sh) drush [command] Execute drush command (runs with -r /var/www/html/web, you can override it via DRUPAL_ROOT=PATH) logs [service]  Show containers logs, use [service] to show logs of specific service
+    prune           Stop and remove containers, networks, images, and volumes (docker-compose down) ps              List container for the current project (docker ps with filter by name) shell           Enter PHP container as default user (docker exec -ti $CID sh) logs [service]  Show containers logs, use [service] to show logs of specific service
 ```